In this article

 The steps include:

 To clean your tongue scraper, wash it gently with warm soapy water.
 Keep it stored in a dry, clean place.
+Don’t keep your tongue scraper in a closed container, as this can cause bacterial buildup and harm oral health.

 There are numerous benefits to using a tongue scraper.
 Some key advantages include: